The Access Learning pilot project (2013-15) focused on three main components:

 - Help schools efficiently and effectively administer assessments by using the devices as opposed to cycling students through a computer lab.

-Professional development and ongoing evaluation at the eight schools will continue through 2014-15.
-It is being funded with $400,000 in Impact Aid.
+- Professional development and ongoing evaluation at the eight schools continued through 2014-15, funded with $400,000 in Impact Aid.
+The external evaluator's report on Year 2 can be viewed here.